 - Prospective nurses can access free online classes to learn about the field.

+Why nursing?
+There are a variety of reasons to become a nurse.
 The nursing profession is one of the most in-demand fields among aspiring professionals.
 And healthcare, in general, is a growing field.

 According to the National Center of Education Statistics, the number of bachelor's degrees awarded in health professions and related programs grew more than 94% between 2009 and 2019.